mast3rm1nd/KeyStats/README.md

 # KeyStats
-Gathers statistics of how many which key was pressed.
+Gathers statistics of how many times which key was pressed.